aws-samples/aws-big-data-blog-dmscdc-walkthrough/README.md

 ### Controller
 The controller job will leverage the state table stored in DynamoDB and compare the state with the files in S3.
 It will determine which tables/files need to be processed.

-The first step in the processing is to determine the *folders* which are located in DMS raw location and construct and item object representing the default values for the folder.
-Each *folder* would represent a table in your source database which will have changes streamed into S3.
+The first step in the processing is to determine the *folders* which are located in DMS raw location and construct an *item* object representing the default values for the *folder*.
+Each *folder* represents a table in your source database which will have changes streamed into S3.
 ```python
 #get the list of table folders
 s3_input = 's3://'+bucket+'/'+prefix